Nintendo 3DS: Miiverse

 Miiverse was an integrated social networking service, which allowed players to interact and share their gaming experiences through their personal Mii characters.
 It was originally launched on Wii U and was launched on the Nintendo 3DS on December 11, 2013, via a firmware update.
 Its functionality was similar to the Wii U version albeit without the private messaging feature, and required a Nintendo Network ID.

 Miiverse allowed users to seamlessly share accomplishments, comments, hand written notes, and game screenshots with other players on various communities specific to their games and applications.
 It was possible to access Wii U communities on the Nintendo 3DS and vice versa.
 It was also possible to access Miiverse on any internet enabled smartphone, tablet and PC.
 The service was moderated through software filtering as well as a human resource team in order to ensure that the content shared by users was appropriate and that no spoilers were shared.
 It was also possible to post screenshots from certain games to social networking websites such as Twitter, Tumblr and/or Facebook via the Nintendo 3DS Image Share service.

 On November 7, 2017, the Miiverse servers closed down for the 3DS and the Wii U.

 Internet browser

 The Nintendo 3DS's internet browser was released via a firmware update on June 6, 2011, in North America and June 7, 2011, in Europe and Japan.
 It functions as a multitasking system application and can be used while another application is suspended in the background.
 The browser supports HTML, CSS, JavaScript and some HTML5 elements but does not support Flash, video or music.
 It can also download and show 3D images with the .mpo file extension and allows users to save images on an SD card.
 Additionally the browser supports JPEG and MPO image uploads from the system's photo gallery.
-The user can also choose between the Google and the Yahoo! search engines, and can also create bookmarks.